It is an irrational fear of water, drinking, or swimming. Someone afraid of water is hydrophobic.

-Such cases do not necessarily mean that a person suffers from hydrophobia.
-Hydrophobia is not only an aversion to water, it is much deeper than that.
+Such cases do not necessarily mean that a person has hydrophobia.
+Hydrophobia is not only an aversion to water; it is much deeper than that.

-To determine if someone suffers from hydrophobia or not, it is first necessary to analyze their fear.
-In general, phobic fear can be characterized as follows:
+To determine if someone has hydrophobia or not, it is first necessary to analyze their fear.
+In general, phobic anxiety can be characterized as follows:

 The fear of water is excessive compared to the real danger of the situation.

-A person with this disorder can be very afraid in seemingly harmless situations, such as sitting in a jacuzzi or taking a shower.
+A person with this disorder can be terrified in seemingly harmless situations, such as sitting in a jacuzzi or taking a shower.

 Therefore, hydrophobia can be ruled out in cases where the individual has a justified and reasonable fear of water.

 For example, someone who does not know how to swim may feel adaptive fear (non-phobic fear) to the water when in situations where knowing how to swim may be necessary.

 An extreme fear of water is entirely irrational.